CarlosFco/Mouse2Cheese/README.md

 6. Complex level with multiple path.

 Levels about loops have a question about the repeated pattern.
 For its part, levels with decisions asks which one was the shortest path.

+To play, when app launches the camera, just aim to an image inside the [Scanning Resources folder](https://github.com/CarlosFco/Mouse2Cheese/tree/master/ScanningResources) and the app will load the level with that figure.

 Enjoy!